thedougco/responsive.ly/_posts/2013-04-3-the_five_most_important_ideas_from_an_event_apart_seattle_2013.md

 *An emergent kind of web accessibility*
 We might say good mobile design *is* the new accessibility.
 Because there are other factors for accessibility already in play on the web, its a little more accurate to add some qualifiers.
 Multi-device web design, specifically in a mobile context, represents a new, emergent kind of accessibility for underserved markets and developing countries.

 ###3.
-Break your assumptions about down to the atomic level
+Break your assumptions about web design process down to the atomic level.

 *Disruptive technology calls for disruptive methods*
 Jason Santa Maria[(@jasonsantamaria)](https://twitter.com/jasonsantamaria) presented on changing design process to be more nimble.
 Jason eschews dogma, instead proposing designers think critically about using the right *tool* for the right *audience* in the right *situation.*